Netsie/AoC-2020/README.md

 # Advent of Code 2020
-Solutions and input files to the Advent of Code 2020 challenge beginning with day 3 will be collected here.
+My solutions and input files to the Advent of Code 2020 challenge beginning with day 3 will be collected here.
 Solutions to day 1 and 2 are in separate places:

 https://github.com/Netsie/AoC-2020-Day1